szabgab/perlmaven.com/sites/en/pages/attribute-handlers.md

 {% include file="examples/attributes/MyWrapper.pm" %}

-Then, as far as I could figure out you need to "inherit" from that module using <b>base</b>:
+Then, as far as I could figure out you need to "inherit" from that module using **base**:

 {% include file="examples/attributes/wrap_function_from_module.pl" %}